followmyutopia/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

 ---

-In the previous code, the **defaultCalculateFilterExpression** function invokes the default behavior.
-You can omit the function call if you do not need it.
+In the previous code, the **defaultCalculateFilterExpression** function invokes default behavior.
+You can omit this function call if you so choose.

 #include uiwidgets-ref-functioncontext with {
     value: "column's configuration"
 }